gliderkite/sr-cache/README.md

 ## The Cache data structure

-As already mentioned, our cache is going to behave very similarly to a hash table; we can start then to define it as follows:
+As already mentioned, our cache is going to behave very similarly to a hash table; we can start by defining it as follows:

 ```rust
 use std::collections::HashMap;